mehulagg/gitlab_test/doc/api/README.md

 By default GitLab will be serving `application/json` content type.
 However some of the API calls do support other content types like `text/plain`.

-Starting with 13.5 we don't support `text/plain` in most of API calls unless its explicitly documented.
+Starting with 13.5, we no longer support `text/plain` for most API calls unless it's explicitly documented.
 See [the issue](https://gitlab.com/gitlab-org/gitlab/-/issues/250342) for more details.